L-U-C-K-Y/claude-code-action/gitlab/README.md

 2. **Verify tokens**: Ensure `CLAUDE_BOT_TOKEN` and `ANTHROPIC_API_KEY` are set
 3. **Check permissions**: Bot user needs Developer access or higher
 4. **Review logs**: Check the job logs in `claude-*.log` artifacts

+### "No trigger found" error

+If you see "Context: Issue #0" and a 404 error:
+- This means Claude couldn't detect the MR/issue
+- Make sure you have an open MR for the current branch
+- Or manually specify `CI_MERGE_REQUEST_IID` when triggering

 ### Permission errors